When to seek treatment at a burn center

 I can’t say it enough: You’re not bothering us, and we don’t think you’re overreacting.
 We’d much rather see you now for a burn that doesn’t require a lot of care, than to later manage an infected wound or perform surgery that could have been avoided.

-The About 486,000 burn injuries require medical treatment for which they recommend you receive treatment from a burn center, including:
+The American Burn Association has a list of criteria for which they recommend you receive treatment from a burn center, including:

 - Burns that involve the face, hands, feet, genitalia or major joints

 - Third-degree burns, which can appear whitish, charred or translucent with no pinprick sensation in the burned area

 - Burns that cover more than 10 percent of total body surface area

 - If you have pre-existing medical conditions that can complicate recovery